Updated: 7 days ago

 I was in Thailand and I was getting ready for a fight at the fight camp and they were taking pictures and stuff, you know one of the photographer guys is a close friend of mine, and he knew about my story because I told him from day 1 when I met him, and he said to me, I want to make a documentary about you, I don't know how you feel about it but I think it would be great as nobody ever sees that side of you, they only see the 'Rudeboy' side and they think this is not a nice guy, but you are a lovely guy when people meet you so why don't you do it?
 You know at first I said no, but then he spoke to the owner of the gym in Phuket, called him down and he said look, we've made lots of documentaries for people in the past, Michael Bisping, Chris Cyborg and a few others and he was like, I think this is a great story to tell and and not a lot of people know this about your life, I think you should do it.
 At first I didn't want to talk about it, I just wanted to forget about those things to be honest, they're not good memories.
 So, I spoke to my wife about it and she said it's part of who I am, I can't change the past, so, I gotta face it, so I did it.
 And that's how it came about.

-You can follow Mario Saeed on his accounts below to get a 15% discount code on your first order here:
+You can follow Mario Saeed on his accounts below and don't forget top use his exclusive promo code for 15% off your next order.

 Facebook: Mario Rudeboy Saeed